decentraland/adr/RFC/RFC-9-hosted-preview-service.md

 - Besides scene size and owning a name, no other validations will be made as this is just a preview
 - Explorer mini map won't be displayed
 - Explorer skybox light can be set up for the scene
+- Display a Jump to Genesis Ctity button to leave the scene preview

 #### The Solution